 - 1.4.1.
-Remove existing local controls serving the exhaust fans. - 1.4.2.
-Provide new BAS system, including new controllers, devices and wiring for the operation of the all the new equipment as noted on the drawings.
+Remove existing controls operating the existing AHU units.
+Remove all existing control panels and associated devices, electro-pneumatic devices, all control valves and sensors associated with the equipment to be removed. - 1.4.2.
+Expand the existing BAS system, including new controllers, devices and wiring for the operation of the all the new equipment as noted on the drawings.
 Provide a new software and graphical interface to control all the new equipment as noted. - 1.4.3.
 Provide all the new devices, sensors, control panels, wiring for a complete installation. - 1.4.4.
 Include standalone digital system controllers, communication interface to digital system controllers and field sensors and control devices required to meet specified performance. - 1.4.5.
 Include all wiring, conduit, piping, installation, materials, supervision and labor including calibration, commissioning software programming and data base generation, dynamic graphic generation and additional work necessary to provide a complete and fully operating system to the approval of the Consultant. - 1.4.6.
 Controls sub-contractor shall coordinate with the electrical sub-contractor the location of junction boxes from which power to the controls equipment will be provided.
 The over-all responsibility for providing and coordinating power supply to the controls equipment rests with the mechanical contractor in his capacity as general contractor.